kiran-venugopal/react-package/README.md

 # react-package

-Base code for creating react npm package
+Base code for creating react component as npm package